BuildCraft/BuildCraft/README.md

  * On Windows: use `gradlew.bat` instead of `gradlew`
 1. The compiled and obfuscated jar will be in 'baseDir/BuildCraft/build/libs'

-Your directory structure should look like this before running ant:
+Your directory structure should look like this before running gradle:
 ***

     baseDir